Standard query extensions

 • @myfield=="some static text $query"

-However, what does work with $quoteVar is:
+However, the following does work with $quoteVar:

 • @myfield==$quoteVar(value: some static text $query)